Emmanuel-Benjamin00/Travel-Landing-Page/README.md

 It showcases the 3 easy steps of booking in our company.
 It tells us why should you choose us.
 You could subscribe only with your email.
+Until now the page is not responvive, the work is going on it will become responsive as soon as possible.